 #1: Nutrition is key.
 Plan, pack and prepare your foods in advance.

-On your grocery days, set aside some time to wash, chop and bag fruits, veggies and prepare basic meals for the week.
+, set aside some time to wash, chop and bag fruits, veggies and prepare basic meals for the week.
 Chopped up veggies can become salad fixings, a healthy on the go snack or be incorporated with meat for a quick healthy meal.
 Marinate, grill and keep chicken ready to add to salad or pair with veggies or pasta for a quick fix dinner.

 2. Retire your cape.